SeeuSim/DogeTTM-FrontEnd/README.md

 Note: NFT studio refers to the brand/creator of NFT tokens, an example of which would be the Bored Apt Yacht Club.

 ## Tech Stack
-Front-End - Typescript with Preact, Tailwind/Material CSS <br />
+Front-End - Typescript with Preact <br />
 Back-End - Django, TensorFlow, Rarify API, Heroku

 ## Problem and Solution